1. Select A/B Test in your project

 The Activate method:

 Evaluates whether the user is eligible for the experiment and returns a variation key if so.
-For more on how the variation is chosen, see [How bucketing works](🔗) and the SDK reference guide for the Activate method.
+For more on how the variation is chosen, see [User bucketing](🔗) and the API reference for [Activate](🔗).

 Sends an event to Optimizely to record that the current user has been exposed to the A/B test.
 You should call Activate at the point you want to record an A/B test exposure to Optimizely.
-If you don't want to record an A/B test exposure, use the Get Variation method instead.
+If you don't want to record an A/B test exposure, use the `

-If any of the conditions for the experiment are not met, the response is `
+If any of the conditions for the experiment aren't met, the response is `

 null`.
 Make sure that your code adequately handles this default case.
-In general, you will want to run the baseline experience.
+In general, you'll want to run the baseline experience.